alloystorm/dvvr/dancexr/ai_chat.md

 ### Automatic Mode
-Automatic mode means it will automatically start recording when chat is idle (Characters not talking), you can speak and it will process your speak automatically.
-However sometimes this is not very smart.
-And for lower end devices processing audio to text can take some time.
+Automatic mode means it will automatically start recording when chat is idle (Characters not talking), process the audio on the fly and then sends it when you are done talking.
+However sometimes it is not very smart.

+For lower end devices, processing audio to text can take some time.
+So the automatic mode is not recommended for Android, Quest and Pico.

 ### Key Binding
 In the Input Settings, you can assign a button to toggle the microphone state, so you can use control recording without entering the UI.
 By default it is assigned to right hand controller menu button.

+## Resetting Configuration and Character Settings
+Everything is saved in the chat folder of your content library.
+Feel free to delete the chat folder to reset everything to default.